 Fado can be heard in the open air in town squares in places like Sintra and at the so-called Fado Houses or Casas de Fado, where it is sung after dinner in a dim light and in absolute silence.

 Singers usually sing among regular clients.
 Sometimes you may be having dinner with the players and not even be aware of it until they stand to perform.
 They enjoy not being recognized among the crowd.

 Two acoustic guitar players accompany them.
 One plays the rhythm guitar (which is a regular one) and the other plays the Portuguese guitar, a very peculiar, beautifully decorated instrument with engravings, often embellished with mother of pearl.

 There is a Fado museum in Lisbon where one can get in touch with the ambiance surrounding the Fado and its famous singers like Alfredo Marceneiro and Amália Rodrigues.

 The emotion of this song is so strong that the late Amália became a “Portuguese Ambassador” wherever she sang Fado in Japan and caused the audience to weep, though they didn’t understand a word of Portuguese.

 The song’s mood is universal, pure and raw emotion.
 Take a listen.

+The Alfama is another part of Lisbon where Fado is alive and well.
 You can also find Fado performed in Porto and Sintra.
 Your local Untours host can direct you to the best performances.
 You have to experience Fado for yourself to truly understand its power.